Case study

 Through the Student Support Center (SSC), the HU offers the student workshops and pathways for Learning to Learn.

-In the training Learning How to Learn, students are offered five supervised sessions over five weeks.
+In the training Learning How to Learn (in Dutch), students are offered five supervised sessions over five weeks.
 Students gain insight into their learning process, formulate points of development and are challenged to experiment with new techniques and effective learning strategies.
 This happens together with other students and through the provision of over 40 videos with proven effective strategies and step-by-step protocols.

-In Exam Masterclass, the student receives a three-hour crash course.
+In Exam Masterclass (in Dutch), the student receives a three-hour crash course.
 The student works out a schedule to the point of handing in the exam, portfolio or report with a smile.
 The course materials are appropriate for any exam or report.

 Prefer to engage large groups in new forms of learning, preferably all at the same time?
 The SSC offers the possibility of inspiration sessions.
 In these, people can learn about the capabilities of their brain and be inspired to learn new strategies.
 This broad inspiration, combined with the offer of a follow-up program at, for example, Learning How to Learn, ensures that the right support reaches the student who needs it most.